Language-Research-Technology/ldaca-website/content/resources/general-resources/projects-case-studies/index.md

   backgroundColor="#EAE4D68C"
   :opacity="100"
   heading="CASE STUDIES"
-  subheading="Dive deeper into our work and discover the thinking, process, and results behind each project."
+  subheading="Dive deeper into our work and discover the thinking, process and results behind each project."
   :items="[
       {
         title: 'Putting data to work',